Park Bo Gum Congratulates Song Joong Ki, Song He Kyo During Best Actor Acceptance Speech At Seoul Drama Awards

 “I wish you and Song Hye Kyo much happiness together in the future.
 Although it’s a little early, congratulations on your marriage.”

 Park Bo Gum and Song Joong Ki’s bromance became a hot topic back in 2016.
 During the 2016 KBS Drama Awards, Joong Ki was crying as Bo Gum gave his acceptance speech after being receiving the Male Top Excellence Award for Moonlight Drawn by Clouds.
-Bo Gum expressed his gratitude towards Joong Ki who gave him advice while he was filming the drama.
-Joong Ki who won the Grand Award for Descendants of the Sun admitted that Park Bo Gum made him cry.
+Bo Gum expressed his gratitude towards Joong Ki, who gave him advice while he was filming the drama.
+Joong Ki, who won the Grand Award for Descendants of the Sun, admitted that Park Bo Gum made him cry.

 2018 평창 동계올림픽 대회